President of the Senate: United States

 The vice president of the United States is assigned the responsibility of presiding over the Senate and designated as its president by the United States Constitution.
 The vice president, as president of the Senate, has the authority (ex officio, as they are not an elected member of the Senate) to cast a tie-breaking vote.
 Other than this, the rules of the Senate grant its president very little power (in contrast to the powerful office of speaker of the House of Representatives).

 While vice presidents used to regularly preside over the Senate, modern vice presidents have done so only rarely, as the daily procedures are routine.
 Vice presidents usually personally preside over swearing in new senators, during joint sessions, announcing the result of a vote on a significant bill or confirmation, or when casting a tie-breaking vote.
 The Senate chooses a president pro tempore to preside in the vice president's absence.
 Modern presidents pro tempore, too, rarely preside over the Senate.
 In practice, junior senators of the majority party typically preside over routine functions to learn Senate procedure.

-Vice presidents have cast 297 tie-breaking votes since the U.S. federal government was established in 1789.
-The vice president with the most tie-breaking votes is John C. Calhoun (served 1825–1832) with 31.
-The most recent vice president to have completed his term of office, Mike Pence, in office from 2017 to 2021, cast 13 tie-breaking votes.
-Kamala Harris was sworn in as the new president of the Senate on January 20, 2021 and has cast 29 tie-breaking votes as of March 2023.
+Vice presidents have cast 303 tie-breaking votes since the U.S. federal government was established in 1789.
+The vice president with the most tie-breaking votes is Kamala Harris, in office from 2021 to 2025, with 33.
+JD Vance, the current vice president, was sworn in as the new vice president and subsequently the president of the Senate on January 20th, 2025.